LiorItzhak/IntroComputerVisionCourseProject/README.md

 ![png](MD/output_17_11.png)

-As you see, using unsupervised clustering with no preprocessing on the data retruns not very good results, also the clustering high dimensional data effecting the time and the complexity of the algorithm.
+As you see, using unsupervised clustering with no preprocessing on the data returns not very good results, also the clustering high dimensional data affecting the time and the complexity of the algorithm.

-later on I'll demontrate how the 'distance techniqe' helping also as preprocrssing for clustering tasks.
+Later on, I'll demonstrate how the 'distance technique' also helping as preprocessing for clustering tasks.

 # Now Improve It By Distance Method